-- E. The child care case record of a CCIE/TANF/TENF family determined eligible by the DCBS/Family Support staff shall contain the following: - 1.
-Copies of social security cards for all household members- Optional; - 2.
+E. The child care case record of a CCIE/TANF/TENF family determined eligible by the DCBS/Family Support staff shall contain the following:

+- 1. Copy of social security cards for all household members (Optional); - 2.
 Birth verification for all children receiving benefits, Kentucky Vital Events Tracking System (KVETS), birth certificate, or hospital record, etc.; - 3.
 Proof of identification of person applying for assistance by Driver's License, Student ID, Military ID, State Issued ID, or two other forms to verify; - 4.
-Proof of residence and household composition by completed PAFS-76 or a similar statement (lease or written statement from a collateral contact familiar with the family's living situation).
+[Proof of residence and household composition by completed PAFS-76, Information Request, or a similar statement (lease or written statement from a collateral contact familiar with the family's living situation).
 The lease and written statement must include all household members, address, contact information and the date signed.
-This form may be completed by someone living inside the home of the applicant if that person is not included in the client's household size.
+This form may be completed by someone living inside the home of the applicant, as long as that person is not included in the client's household size.
 This could include a client living with and paying rent to a parent, other relative, or an unrelated adult.
-Categorically Eligible (CE) and Expanded Categorically Eligible (ECE) are valid verifications for residency when CCAP accompanies SNAP.
-CE/ECE are not applicable for stand-alone CCAP cases. - 5.
-[Proof of citizenship or qualified immigrant status for a child needing CCAP; ] - 6.
-Proof of household income by wage stubs, statement from employer, personal records of self-employment, or completed form PAFS-700; - 7.
+Categorically Eligible (CE) and Expanded Categorically Eligible (ECE) are valid verification sources.] - 5.
+Proof of citizenship or legally admitted status, if questionable, for a child; - 6.
+Proof of household income by wage stubs, statement from employer, personal records of self-employment, or completed PAFS-700; - 7.
 Proof of allowable deductions by Court order of child support or records of self-employment expenses; - 8.
 SSI Award letter, statement from a health professional regarding need for child care for specials needs children 13 years or older (includes Individual Education Program/IEP); - 9.
 Proof of required work hours OR hours engaged in a qualifying activity such as practicum, student teaching, internship, etc.; - 10.
 Proof of inability to care for the child(ren), if the second adult in the home is not working.
 This must be a current statement from a Health Professional that specifically states the inability to care for the child(ren); - RSDI and SSI Award letters can be used to verify disability only.
 They do NOT verify the inability to care for the child(ren); and - 11.
-[Proof of enrollment status in a certified trade school, accredited college, or university.]
+Proof that the client has full-time student status.